 VPN Replacement for Smaller Organizations

 For small teams or organizations that need secure, straightforward connectivity, Tailscale serves as an excellent VPN alternative.
 These use cases tend to focus on user connectivity, shared resources, and third-party access – i.e., predominately client-server, across the WAN using internet connectivity and Tailscale as a cloud-delivered SaaS.
 It facilitates secure access to shared resources with minimal ACL management, which “just works” due to its host-based, open-by-default connectivity.
 Smaller businesses can set up and maintain their networks without needing a full IT department.
+The trade-off appears as environments grow: ACL sprawl and IP/port-centric policy management become friction.

 Partial Zero Trust Networking